Back to Blog

 1. Block employees from transferring ANY sensitive data out

-This is a tougher stance against exfiltrations, and requires a data loss prevention tool that’s capable of blocking data exfiltration – via cloud storage, email, and USB blocking, and modern sharing technologies like AirDrop.
-While taking a hard stance on data exfiltration offers increased prevention from insider-driven data leaks, the tradeoff is that employees may be blocked from performing their jobs efficiently.
-There are legitimate reasons for employees to egress data as a part of their job functions as well – for example, when sharing a file to collaborate with a contractor, or customer.
-Given these scenarios, taking a strict blocking data stance can be seen as prioritizing security at all costs – even if it means constraining employee productivity.
+This is a tougher stance against exfiltrations, and requires a data loss prevention (DLP) tool that’s capable of blocking inappropriate data exfiltration – via cloud storage, email, and USB blocking, and modern sharing technologies like AirDrop.
+While taking a hard stance on data exfiltration offers increased prevention from insider-driven data leaks, the tradeoff is that doing so can impact your company culture.
+As employees become aware of monitoring tools, they might become unhappy or distrusting of security and leadership.
+However, regularly touching-base with employees and getting them to internalize security policies through education or coaching can help address this concern.

 1. The “claw it back” approach

-The “claw it back” approach allows for more freedom for employees to collaborate and maintain productivity, while still being vigilant of data movements and possible misuse of data.
-Leveraging a data loss prevention tool’s monitoring features is key here, in order to reveal the confidential data an employee may have exfiltrated.
+The “claw it back” approach allows for more freedom for employees and an open and permissive culture, while still being vigilant of data movements and possible misuse of data.
+Leveraging a data loss prevention tool’s monitoring features is key here, in order to reveal the confidential data, an employee may have exfiltrated.
 In cases where unwanted data exfiltration is discovered, companies can design legal contracts to minimize their business risk.
 For example, offboarding contracts can include a clause that reminds employees of their confidentiality legal responsibilities, ensuring they are not taking any sensitive company information on their way out.
 In addition, severance agreements can be made contingent on employees returning copies of confidential files, and/or deleting sensitive data.

-Knowing where data originated (e.g. the customer data warehouse in Snowflake), how it was handled (e.g. the Board Meeting prep folder on Google Drive), and when employees attempt to remove it (e.g. Apple AirDrop) is now mission critical intelligence for the coming era of sophisticated risks and threats.
+Beyond offboarding, knowing where data originated (e.g. the customer data warehouse in Snowflake), how it was handled (e.g. the Board Meeting prep folder on Google Drive), and when employees attempt to remove it (e.g. Apple AirDrop) is now mission-critical intelligence for the coming era of sophisticated risks and threats.

-It’s important to leverage data tracing as a preventative measure, not just a post-breach forensics last resort.
-For context, data tracing solutions need to be deployed well in advance of a reduction in force (RIF).
-Once a RIF has occurred, it’s not possible to retroactively track what occurred before, so companies should pursue and implement solutions proactively *before* conducting a RIF.
+It’s important to leverage data lineage as a preventative measure, not just a post-breach forensics last resort.
+For context, data tracing solutions need to be deployed well in advance of a RIF.
+Once a RIF has occurred, it’s not possible to retroactively track what occurred before, so companies should pursue and implement solutions proactively before conducting a RIF.

 The modern way to manage offboarding and RIFs